USS Emmons: 1942-1943, Atlantic service

-Emmons sailed from Norfolk 31 January 1942 on her shakedown to Callao, Peru, where she embarked Peruvian officers for Valparaiso, Chile, returning to Boston via several ports in Ecuador.
+Emmons sailed from Norfolk 31 January 1942 on her shakedown to Callao, Peru, where she embarked Peruvian officers for Valparaíso, Chile, returning to Boston via several ports in Ecuador.
 She patrolled in New England waters, and in April escorted the aircraft carrier across the Atlantic to the Gold Coast, where the carrier launched Army fighter planes, brought for the base at Accra and other African air bases.

 The summer of 1942 found Emmons patrolling out of NS Argentia, Newfoundland, and escorting troopships from Boston to Halifax.
 At Halifax on 5 July she joined an Army transport and a merchantman, whom she shepherded to a mid-ocean rendezvous with a British escort unit to take them safely into Iceland.
 Emmons sailed on to join the British Home Fleet in Scapa Flow on 16 July.
 She underwent training necessary to coordinate American and British procedures and tactics.
 Between 26 and 31 July, she escorted the battleship to Iceland and back to Scapa Flow, then had convoy escort duty on the Scottish coast.
 On 17 August she cleared Scapa Flow for Iceland where she made rendezvous with a convoy bound through the treacherous northern shipping lanes to Kola Inlet in the Soviet Union, from which she returned to Greenock, 30 August.

 Emmons returned to New York on 9 September 1942 and trained in Casco and Chesapeake Bays, and at Bermuda, for the invasion of north Africa, for which she sailed from Bermuda 26 October.
 She screened carriers covering landings at Safi between 8 and 13 November, returning by way of Bermuda and Norfolk to Boston.
 After brief overhaul and coastwise escort duty, she went to Cristobal to await a convoy to New York.
 Meanwhile, she passed through the Panama Canal on 9 January 1943 to train briefly with officers of the Ecuadoran Navy.
 She guarded the passage of a convoy to north Africa in February returning to New York on 11 March for training.
 On 2 April Emmons put to sea via Argentia for Scapa Flow, where she joined the British Home Fleet again on 19 May.